Making big financial mistakes can sabotage the comfort of your golden years. You can wreck even the best-laid plans with

 Mistake No. 2: Underestimating costs

 Retirement costs can be surprisingly high.
 You may find that to manage your costs, you need to earn some extra income.
 It’s not the end of the world, but possibly not what you had in mind.

 If you do take this path, check the Social Security Administration’s rules for working while receiving Social Security benefits.

 Take action: There are a lot of jobs you can do from home, and many ways to earn a little money on the side.
 If you’re lucky, it may be something you love to do as a hobby — gardening, tending pets, caring for children or working as a handyman.

-For more, check out “19 Ways to Make Extra Money in Retirement.”
+For more, check out “20 Ways Retirees Can Bring in Extra Money in 2020.”

 Mistake No. 3: Celebrating retirement with a big purchase